ibm-cloud-docs/pattern-db2-sap-vpc/resiliency-design.md

 # Resiliency design
 {: #resiliency-design}

-The Highly Available SAP with {{site.data.keyword.IBM_notm}} Db2 on {{site.data.keyword.Bluemix}} VPC pattern delivers increased resilience over single server deployments of either IBM Db2 or SAP.
-The VSIs or Bare Metal servers are clustered together to avoid the host being a single point of failure.
-This pattern delivers a solution with the following properties:
+The highly available SAP with {{site.data.keyword.IBM_notm}} Db2 on {{site.data.keyword.Bluemix}} VPC pattern delivers increased resilience over single server deployments of either IBM Db2 or SAP.
+The Virtual System Instances (VSIs) or bare metal servers are clustered together to avoid the host being a single point of failure.
+This pattern delivers a solution with  {{site.data.keyword.IBM_notm}} Db2 and SAP properties.

-* For {{site.data.keyword.IBM_notm}} Db2
+## {{site.data.keyword.IBM_notm}} Db2
+{: #ibm-cloud-db2-resiliency}

-    * Two IBM Db2 cluster nodes connected to one another by the IBM Cloud network.
+    * Two IBM Db2 cluster nodes are connected to one another by the IBM Cloud network.
 These nodes are Virtual System Instances (VSIs) running within a Virtual Private Cloud (VPC).

     * Separate disk storage attached to each of the VSIs that contains the Db2 database.
-Note that Db2 HADR does not operate with shared storage.
+The Db2 HADR does not operate with shared storage.

         Databases are key repositories of business information requiring them to be both performant and highly available.
-The Db2 databases are made highly available using Db2 High Availability and Disaster Recovery (HADR).
+The Db2 databases are made highly available using Db2 high availability and disaster recovery (HADR).
 This is a data replication feature.
 With HADR there two separate Db2 database servers: a primary and a standby with all clients connected to the primary server.
 Database transactions are transferred to the second (standby) database server over the network.
 The standby server updates its local database using these transactions to be kept synchronised with the primary server.
 In the event of a failure of the primary database server, the standby database server takes over the workload.

     * A floating, virtual IP address that allows clients to connect to the Db2 database service no matter which cluster node it is running on.